These red bumps with a white center form when clogged hair follicles become inflamed. Pimples can become infected when bacteria get inside.

 Toothpaste applied to the skin can cause irritation and dryness, which could cause more acne.
 Experts recommend other at-home and medical treatments instead of toothpaste for acne.

-If you’re prone to breakouts and regularly get pimples on your lip, you may want to speak to a doctor about medical treatments, such as:
+If you’re prone to breakouts and regularly get pimples on your lip, you may want to speak to a healthcare provider about medical treatments, such as:

 - Other medical treatments.
-Laser therapy, chemical peels, and extraction of pimples are therapies performed by a licensed dermatologist.
+Laser therapy, chemical peels, and extraction of pimples are therapies a licensed dermatologist performs.

-Pimples on the lip line can be caused by excess oil production, bacteria, and hair follicles that’re clogged by oil, dead skin, and debris.
-Stress, hormones, and certain medications can increase your risk of pimples and worsen acne.
+Stress, hormones, and certain medications can increase your risk for pimples and worsen acne.

 There are reports of people developing acne around the lips after repetitive use of lip balm and petroleum jelly.
 Though generally safe, excessive use of any product could potentially clog pores and cause pimples on the lip line.